Entertainment News Roundup: 'It's bittersweet': Leia has key role as 'Star Wars' wraps Skywalker saga

 Following is a summary of current entertainment news briefs.
 'It's bittersweet': Leia has key role as 'Star Wars' wraps Skywalker saga

 The highly anticipated final chapter in the Skywalker film saga will feature a significant role for Princess Leia, the beloved "Star Wars" character played by late actress Carrie Fisher.
 Writer and director J.J.
 Abrams said he had enough unused footage of Fisher from the filming of 2015 movie "The Force Awakens" to make Leia a key player in "The Rise of Skywalker," the "Star Wars" film that debuts in theaters on Dec.
-20. A decade in showbiz: #MeToo, Oscar drama, and star-studded weddings

-A showbiz decade marked by the emergence of the #MeToo movement, drama at Oscar time and a clutch of star-studded royal weddings is drawing to a close.
-The following are selected highlights.
-2010 Billie Eilish dominates 2019 on Apple Music

-Newcomer Billie Eilish dominated Apple Music streams in 2019, scoring the top streamed album of the year with "When We Fall Asleep, Where Do We Go?", Apple Music said on Tuesday.
-Eilish, 17, who burst onto the alternative pop scene this year and is nominated for four Grammy Awards in January, came 5th on the list of most-streamed songs, with "Bad Guy," Apple Music said in a year-end list.
-With strong accent, Hugh Grant 'went for it' in Ritchie's 'The Gentlemen'
+20. Singer Camila Cabello says 'Romance' album is all about falling in love

+Camila Cabello is making up for lost time.
+The 22 year-old singer has been on a roll since joining girl band Fifth Harmony six years ago, going solo, and scoring hit records like "Havana" and duet "Senorita" with boyfriend Shawn Mendes.
+R. Kelly faces new bribery charge in Brooklyn criminal case

+Federal prosecutors in Brooklyn on Thursday unveiled a new criminal charge against singer R. Kelly, accusing him of arranging to bribe an official as part of a scheme to recruit underage girls for sex.
+The 52-year-old R&B singer, known for such hits as "I Believe I Can Fly" and "Bump N' Grind," was arrested in Chicago in July on separate sets of charges brought by federal prosecutors in Brooklyn and Chicago.
+He has pleaded not guilty.
+With 'No Time to Die,' Daniel Craig's license as James Bond expires

 In the latest James Bond movie, "No Time to Die," Daniel Craig dons the famed tuxedo of the iconic British secret agent 007 for his fifth and final time.
 The actor, cast and crew of the highly anticipated film, the franchise's 25th and scheduled for release in April 2020, revealed little during an appearance on ABC's Good Morning America on Wednesday as the first trailer premiered, but confirmed Craig would be retiring from the role.
 'Super Trouper': ABBA exhibition opens in London

 From a superfan's shrine to a replica of the 1974 Eurovision Song Contest stage where they triumphed with "Waterloo", a new exhibition opening in London on Friday looks back at the huge success of Swedish pop sensation ABBA.
 Personal items such as member Bjorn Ulvaeus' school report as well as pictures, gold discs and clothing are on display at "ABBA: Super Troupers The Exhibition", which runs at London's O2 venue until August.
-The Who to return to Cincinnati, 40 years after concert tragedy

-Veteran British rockers The Who will play Cincinnati next year for the first time since 1979, when a stampede before a concert they were giving in the city killed 11 fans.
-The band, co-founded in 1964 and still led by singer Roger Daltrey and guitarist Pete Townshend, made the announcement on Tuesday, the 40th anniversary of the tragedy.
-Immersive movie technology gets U.S. debut with new 'Jumanji' adventure
+Prosecutors seek to up Harvey Weinstein's bail, citing violations

+Hollywood producer Harvey Weinstein has at times failed to wear a required electronic tracking device, New York prosecutors said Friday, asking a judge to increase his bail to $5 million, from $1 million, as he awaits trial on sexual assault charges.
+Assistant District Attorney Joan Illuzzi made the request at a hearing before Justice James Burke in Manhattan state court.
+She said Weinstein had failed to wear an electronic transmitter that works in tandem with his ankle bracelet on "numerous" occasions.
+'Irishman' draws 17 million U.S. viewers on Netflix, Nielsen estimates

+Martin Scorsese's new gangster film "The Irishman" was watched by an estimated 17.1 million Americans in its first five days of release on Netflix, according to Nielsen data released on Friday.
+The Nielsen estimates were the first indications of audience interest in the movie, which cost some $160 million to make and is expected to be a major contender at the Oscars.
+Netflix has never won the coveted best picture Academy Award.
+Artists and DJs perform at Avicii tribute concert in Stockholm

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)